Chapter 17

 “We’re good!” pulling her hood back, craning to beam up at him.

-Jessie stood at the lead with spear in hand, “Are you ready, mom?”
+Jessie stood at the lead with spear in hand, “Are you ready, Mom?”

 “We’re ready!”
 Laureal announced.

 So began the family’s third day of travel.
 Like the day before, dawn broke calm on the big river with wind expected by midday.
-With every mile of progress the forest slowly changed, becoming less deciduous and more coniferous.
-Temperatures remained the same, hovering around ten degrees Fahrenheit, a good thing under the circumstances.
-Snow fell off and on, but mostly on.
+Unlike the day before, a freezing fog had set in overnight.
+Temperatures were slightly warmer, hovering around eighteen degrees Fahrenheit.

-Step by step with scarcely a word between, the family advanced north through frozen morning mist.
-To their right along the near shore a stand of leafless poplars stood completely frosted in white.
-It may have been a lovely sight on another day in Laureal’s eyes but not there.
-Not in an ice-fog, a murky pall of miniscule ice crystals that fractured what little light got through the clouds.
-It blurred her surroundings into shapeless forms until even the evergreens seemed to lose their color.
+Step by step, the family advanced north through the frozen pall.
+They went with scarcely a word between, and with every mile, the forest slowly changed, becoming less deciduous and more coniferous, although birch, poplar, and aspen remained prevalent along the river.
+Presently along the near shore, a grove of poplars stood frosted in white and would have been a lovely sight on another day in Laureal’s eyes, but not on this day.
+Not in a murky soup that fractured what little light got through the clouds, blurring her surroundings into shapeless forms until even the evergreens seemed to lose their color.

 “Grandma,” said Laureal, breaking the silence.